alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-mixing-drugs-with-intoxicating-alcohol.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3717"
 hijri: Muharram 15, 1442
-excerpt: It is impermissible to mix drugs with intoxicating alcohol.
+summary: It is impermissible to mix drugs with intoxicating alcohol.
 However, if it is mixed with alcohol in small proportion that has no effect on color, taste, and smell of drug, it will be permissible to take it.
 date: 2020/09/3
 category: [treatments,fatwas]
 locale: en